-For those looking to lease a new vehicle, here are the four major steps you should take.
+For those looking to lease a new vehicle, here are the five major steps you should take.

 Understand Your Car Needs

-What kind of car do you need?
-The first question to ask yourself is the type of vehicle you require.
+- What kind of car do you need?
 How many passengers does it need to hold?
 What are the essential safety features?
 Are you looking for something modern or basic?
 Identify the type of vehicle you want before seeking out a car lease.

-Mileage requirements: Leases all have different mileage stipulations, after which the financial incentive reduces drastically.
+- Mileage requirements.
+Leases all have different mileage stipulations, after which the financial incentive reduces drastically.
 Consider how much you tend to drive and average it out over the term.
-Use this number to find a suitable lease.

-Wear and tear: Be sure to investigate the specific mechanical and electrical issues which are covered by the lease.
-Look at what you would have to pay out of pocket.
+- Wear and tear.
+Be sure to investigate the specific mechanical and electrical issues which are covered by the lease.
 Consider the speed at which the vehicle’s value depreciates.
 Get a full picture of the vehicle’s history and how it is likely to apply to your driving personality.

 Evaluate Your Finances

-Down payment: Higher down payments tend to give you a lower monthly cost.
+- Down payment.
+Higher down payments tend to give you a lower monthly cost.
 However, this is not money that’s returned to you at the end of the lease.
 Consider what you can afford to reasonably spend and set that money aside.
-While you may not have to pay anything down, it is often a good way to lower the fees on a regular basis.

 Find The Right Dealership

-Get quotes: When you are out to find a good dealership, there are a couple of steps to take.
-First, look into all alternatives.
-As highlighted above, owning may be a good way to go.
-Look into financing agreements from all angles.
-If and when you settle on the lease, don’t just go with the first offer.
+- Get several quotes.
+When you settle on the lease, don’t just go with the first offer.
 Use your knowledge of the vehicle and quotes from different dealerships to leverage yourself into a better agreement.

 Review Your Contract